 How – Following two successful trips to Sri Lanka with PMGY that all began with the ten-step journey above, Hassenbrook Academy had been planning a third trip to Sri Lanka in the summer of 2019.
 However, external factors in the weeks before the trip was scheduled to take place meant that Hassenbrook Academy could no longer travel to Sri Lanka.
 Nevertheless, PMGY were pro-active in arranging a similar opportunity to India for the same travel dates at short notice.
 A similar opportunity that would allow for maximum impact via students volunteering in the local community as well as some adventure travel across India and cultural activities to be enjoyed.
 Moreover, PMGY were able to change flight schedules that had been originally scheduled for Sri Lanka at no extra cost.
 Throughout the changes and trip planning for India, the trip leader for Hassenbrook Academy was kept well informed and PMGY completed multiple information and pre-departure sessions with students and parents to ensure they were well informed, had a platform to ask any questions and excited about a new destination.
 PMGY processes all the visas on Hassenbrook Academy and ensured that the school were well equipped to enjoy a smooth trip in India.
 On the ground, the team were well prepared with exclusive accommodation for the group, volunteer and travel opportunities all in place and a western coordinator to be with the group from the moment they arrived in India to the moment they departed.

 The core of the sample overseas school trip with PMGY to India will be centred around the volunteering schedule and making a positive impact in the local community.
-The core projects within the sample itinerary that students will be completing volunteer work in is renovation, teaching and childcare.
+The core projects within the sample itinerary that students will be completing volunteer work in is the renovation, teaching and childcare.
 It is important to note that we also have medical volunteer opportunities in India.
-As a result, should you wish to tailor your volunteer schedule to include these aspects then this can easily be arranged.
+As a result, your volunteer schedule can be tailored to include these aspects.
 Consequently, the sample itinerary and volunteer options included within can be amended to a bespoke India expedition for your school.